nubenetes/awesome-kubernetes/docs/sre.md

 - [devops.com: Day in the Life of a Site Reliability Engineer (SRE)](https://devops.com/day-in-the-life-of-a-site-reliability-engineer-sre/)
 - [devops.com: Top Nine Skills for SREs to Master 🌟](https://devops.com/top-nine-skills-for-sres-to-master/)
 - [devops.com: How SREs Benefit From Feature Flags](https://devops.com/how-sres-benefit-from-feature-flags/)
+- [toolbox.com: Site Reliability Engineering: What Is It and How Can It Help Scale Operations? 🌟](https://www.toolbox.com/tech/devops/articles/automating-sre-to-scale-operations/) Site Reliability Engineering (SRE) is an essential task that bridges the gap between developers and operations.
+Here’s how organizations can refine it further by leveraging automation.

 ## SRE Tools
 - [thenewstack.io: The Site Reliability Engineering Tool Stack](https://thenewstack.io/the-site-reliability-engineering-tool-stack/)